History of Bakelite Jewelry

 READ

-History of Paste Jewelry
+The History and Meaning of Ancient Egyptian Jewelry

 Aside from its vivid color range, Bakelite jewelry is also prized for its durability.
 The material is known for being robust and resistant to scratches, making it ideal for everyday wear.
 This quality has contributed to the longevity of many vintage Bakelite pieces, as they have stood the test of time and remained in excellent condition despite their age.